-There are four known active Verreaux's Eagle nests within 12km of Loxton WEF 3.
+There are four known Verreaux's Eagle nests within 12km of the southernmost of the Loxton WEFs, although two of these nests are more than 12km from Loxton WEF 2.
 We recorded Verreaux's Eagle on site in all seasons.
 At Vantage Points, the passage rate recorded for Verreaux's Eagle was 0.05 birds/hour.
-We estimate based on the recorded passage rates that 0.43 Verreaux's Eagle fatalities could occur each year across the wind farm regardless of minimum blade height (of up to 60m).
+We estimate based on the recorded passage rates that 0.70 Verreaux's Eagle fatalities could occur each year across the wind farm regardless of minimum blade height (of up to 60m).
 Figure 9 presents the location of flight paths for this species.
 Flights are dispersed throughout the site, despite the distance to known nests.
-This is possibly due to these resident pairs occasionally foraging further afield from nests, or it could be non-resident 'floater' eagles or juveniles moving through the area.
-In order to comply with best practice requirements, the VERA (Verreaux's Eagle Risk Assessment) model was run for the WEF Cluster and the output used in designing the layout (see Appendix 9).
-A further nest, FS 5, has received a 5.2km No-go buffer.
+This is possibly due to these resident pairs occasionally foraging further afield from nests, or it could be non-resident 'floater' eagles moving through the area.
+In order to comply with best practice requirements, the VERA (Verreaux's Eagle Risk Assessment) model was run for the WEF cluster and the output used in designing the layout (see Appendix 9).
 It cannot be ruled out that there are nests in the broader study area that have not been discovered, given the activity seen on site.